vectorgrp/bazel-rules/README.md

 # Usage

-Use a [http_archive rule](https://bazel.build/rules/lib/repo/http#http_archive) in your project's WORKSPACE file to let bazel fetch the rules and toolchains.
+Use a [http_archive rule](https://bazel.build/rules/lib/repo/http#http_archive) in your project's WORKSPACE or MODULES.bazel file to let bazel fetch the rules and toolchains.

 # Bazel module